FAQ - Frequently Asked Questions

 Q. Why can’t I find Claybord Fixative?

 Answer: Claybord Fixative was discontinued in 2007.
-We are in the process of reformulating the fixative to include ultraviolet light protection.
-In the meantime, we recommend using Krylon® Matte Finish #1311 (most similar to Claybord Fixative) or Krylon® UV-Resistant Clear #1309 to coat watercolors and other media that you want to frame without glass.
+We recommend using Krylon® Matte Finish #1311 as the fixative option most similar to Claybord Fixative.
+Other fixatives that work well to coat watercolors and other media that you want to frame without glass are Krylon® UV-Resistant Clear #1309, Krylon® Archival Varnish with UVLS #1378, and Lascaux® Fine Art Fixativ.

 Q. Can I order directly from you?

-Answer: The short answer is no. We do not sell products direct to artists with the exception of custom size panels.
+Answer: No. We do not sell products direct to artists with the exception of custom size panels.
 As a manufacturer, we work hard with our retail partners to help them provide competitive prices on Ampersand products.
 You will find super prices at our premier dealers and mega centers.
 To find a store near you, use our store locator on the main purchase page.
+If you do not have a local retail store, there are online/catalog options.

 Q. If I have a cradled panel, do I need to seal the cradles?

 Answer: If you want to paint the cradles another color or if you want paint to drip over the sides of the panel, then yes, you need to seal the plywood in order to protect the paint film.
-First, seal the bare plywood with 2 coats of Golden® GAC100.
-Then, use 1-2 coats of acrylic gesso over the GAC100 if you want to extend your painting around the sides or before painting on a solid color.
+First, seal the bare plywood with 2 coats of Golden® GAC100 or Gamblin PVA Size.
+Then, use 1-2 coats of acrylic gesso over the sealed cradles if you want to extend your painting around the sides or before painting the cradles.

 Q. Why do you need a surface for encaustic?